-Please contact Jani Hostetter at email@example.com or (540)462-3700, if you have any questions, comments or concerns.
+Please contact Arne Glaeser email@example.com or Kate Beard firstname.lastname@example.org at (540)462-3704, if you have any questions, comments or concerns.

+- Lexington Fire Department: The LFD has placed a prohibition on public visits to the fire station until further notice.
 Due to the COVID-19 pandemic, your Firefighter/ EMS personnel will now be wearing personal protective equipment on calls to help prevent the spread of the virus.
 Please do not be alarmed by this, our number one priority is to protect the citizens that we serve, and by protecting our Fire Fighters they will always be able to answer every call.

-Lexington Police Department: Effective immediately, the Lexington Police Department will no longer be offering daily services for noise permits, fingerprinting, and parking permits unless a prior appointment for these services has been made.
+- Lexington Police Department: Effective immediately, the Lexington Police Department will no longer be offering daily services for noise permits, fingerprinting, and parking permits unless a prior appointment for these services has been made.
 Please call to schedule an appointment at our office by dialing (540) 462-3705.
-Noise permits and fingerprinting appointments will be on Friday evenings between 3:00 p.m. and 7:00 p.m.
+Noise permits and fingerprinting appointments will be on Friday evenings between 3:00 p.m. and 5:00 p.m.
 Parking permit appointments will be on Friday evenings between 3:00 p.m. and 5:00 p.m.